po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/README.md

 ## Heads Up

 * In this unit, students are learning about Node.js.
 Be sure students have already installed Node.js on their [Mac](../../../01-Class-Content/09-NodeJS/04-Supplemental/nodejs-install-mac.md) or [Windows](../../../01-Class-Content/09-NodeJS/04-Supplemental/nodejs-install-win.md) computers.

+* In the next unit, students will start using Heroku to host their web applications.
+Be sure to send out the [instructions for installing the Heroku CLI](../../../01-Class-Content/10-OOP/04-Supplemental/heroku-install.md) before starting the next unit.

 ### Lesson Plans